 On this page, you can find information about my research and teaching activities.
 I also have a (rather information-sparse) personal website.

 In am interested in the areas of operating systems and large scale distributed systems, and my work often incorporates and combines elements of both.
-In particular, I am running the Firmament project, which investigates novel approaches to scheduling distributed data processing jobs, trying to improve awareness of resource and workload heterogeneity.

 I also curate our database of inter-process communication performance (IPC) measurements, and run the NetOS group's weekly operating systems reading group, in which we read both seminal papers from the past and modern publications in the general area of OS research.